godaddy/node-cluster-service/README.md

 * shutdown all|pid [timeout:60] - Gracefully shutdown service, waiting up to timeout before terminating workers.
 * exit now - Forcefully exits the service.
 * help [cmd] - Get help.
-* test testScript [timeout:0] - (NOT YET IMPLEMENTED) A path to the test_script must be provided to perform tests against the code base within the given environment.
-If success (or failure) is not reported within the allotted timeout (in milliseconds, 0 for infinite), the test will be cancelled and considered a failure.
-* upgrade all|pid workerPath [cwd] [timeout:60] - Gracefully upgrade service, one worker at a time. (for continuous integration support).
+* upgrade all|pid workerPath [cwd] [timeout:60] - Gracefully upgrade service, one worker at a time. (continuous deployment support).
 * workers - Returns list of active worker processes.
 * health - Returns health of service.
 Can be overidden by service to expose app-specific data.
+* test testScript [timeout:0] - (NOT YET IMPLEMENTED) A path to the test_script must be provided to perform tests against the code base within the given environment.
+If success (or failure) is not reported within the allotted timeout (in milliseconds, 0 for infinite), the test will be cancelled and considered a failure.

 ## Cluster Events